patters-match/z88/oz/readme.txt

         rom dk

 both variations will compile a danish Z88 rom, and stored as 'oz.bin' in the current directory of the rom compile scripts.
+You can install/run the rom in the Z88 emulator, OZvm (in /tools/ozvm), or using a conventional Eprom programmer and re-blow your 128K chip to be inserted into a real Z88.

 -----------------------------------------------------------------------------
-Source code guidelines
+Source code guidelines for developers
 -----------------------------------------------------------------------------

 All source files in these folders follow some guide lines.

-All files and folders are lower case.
+All file and folder names are lower case.
 All ASCII files contain no tabulator encoding (ASCII 9) for tabulating columns.

 Z80 mnemonics: